yale-mgt-858-spring-2021/about/README.md

 GitHub using git.
 Further, you'll be responsible for at least one in-class news item.

+## Quizzes

+Most classes are preceded by a quiz that you take through the class website.
+The quizzes are short, timed, multiple choice, mandatory, and ultimately a crude and imperfect assessment of the degree to which you understand the pre-class reading material.
+The following are my reasons for giving pre-class quizzes:

+1. It makes you think about the upcoming class!
+2. Empirical evidence shows that the [testing effect](https://en.wikipedia.org/wiki/Testing_effect) increases your understanding and retention of material.
+3. They give you a low-stakes, super-small reward for coming to class prepared.
+4. They ensure that your classmates are better prepared for class and therefore more fun to speak with.
+5. They are short, you can google for stuff during the quiz, _and_ you can drop your lowest two scores, so they are not stressful.

+You take the quizzes via the class website.
+Click on "meetings" then click on the meeting for a particular class.
+(You can also take the quizzes via the class API.
+If you're a masochist, contact me! 🤪) A button that says "Begin Quiz" will appear if you can take the quiz.
+Once you begin a quiz, you can change your answers until either 15 minutes after you began the quiz, or the closing time of the quiz, which is usually the beginning of class.
+So, if you start a quiz five minutes prior to class, you will only have five minutes to submit the answers to the quiz questions!
+The quizzes are graded only after the quiz closes.
+Kyle will sometimes go over the content of the quizzes at the beginning of class.

+You can take the quiz if all of the following are true:

+- The quiz is not labeled as "draft".
+Draft means the teaching staff are still working on the quiz questions.
+- The current time is after the quiz is "open".
+Quizzes usually open five days before the meeting/lecture to which the quiz corresponds.
+- The current time is not after the quiz is "closed".
+Quizzes usually close when the meeting/lecture to which the quiz corresponds begins.
+- You did not previously take the quiz or you already started the quiz, but your time to take the quiz is not expired.
+  All quizzes this semester will last 20 minutes.

+Once you click "Begin Quiz", you will see a list of multiple choice questions displayed in an HTML form.
+For each question, you should select the options you desire and then click "Save Answers" at the bottom of the page.
+Unless there is an error, the options that you selected will be labeled as "saved", so that you have visual confirmation.

+A few notes about the quizzes...

+* The quiz questions are not uniformly drawn from material in the pre-class reading.
+Some pre-class reading will be over-represented and some under-represented either, usually because of heterogeneous importance of the pre-class reading material.
+* We want the quiz questions to test your conceptual understanding.
+  We do not want to ask "gotcha" questions or simple recall questions.
+  However, we will fall short in those aspirations often.
+* Some quiz questions will have obvious answers.
+We do this in part to remind you of important concepts.
+* If you feel like a quiz questions is unfair or that the answer is wrong, please tell Kyle.
+It is easy for Kyle to "fix" a bad question.
+* Questions that have multiple correct answers are indicated as such in the class website.
+* There is a timer at the bottom of the page in the quiz UI on the class website.
+It shows the *approximate* time you have left to finish your quiz.
+Please monitor your time.
+* It is 100% fine to google for the answers to quiz questions or to look in the reading material.
+You may not rely on another human being for real-time support on the quiz and you may not share information about the quiz with other students.

 ## Grading

 Grading will follow the [official Yale SOM grading